Travel funding

 Thesis Research

 Sophomore, junior or senior students pursuing a major or minor in civic and economic thought and leadership and are in good academic standing are eligible to apply for partial funding to support the research travel necessary to complete an undergraduate thesis.
 This thesis research must be related to the school's mission and directed by the school's faculty.
 It could include travel to archives or a fieldwork site.
 This funding is made available in order to raise the level of undergraduate scholarship amongst our students, making them stronger candidates for honors degrees, national post-graduate scholarships, graduate school and research-related employment.
+MA students are also eligible for thesis research funding.

 (up to $1,000).